by Brian Abasciano

 Dale Moody, The Word of Truth: A Summary of Christian Doctrine Based on Biblical Revelation, which is a 1 volume work.
 Unfortunately, it does not cover pneumatology and possibly baptism.

 Thomas Oden’s 3 volume work (though also available in an unabridged 1 volume edition).
 Oden’s theological method is to express nothing new, nothing not understood by the ancient church.
 In Oden’s words, “My aim has not been to survey the bewildering varieties of dissent, but to identify and plausibly set forth the cohesive central tradition of general lay consent to apostolic teaching.
 I will spend little time trying to knock down other’s cherished views.”
 So this work is heavy on tying into the early church and perhaps a bit less on grounding in Scripture.
 I have heard that he eschews controversial questions of soteriology a bit.
 But this is probably the best contemporary option for now.
-For a descripton of Oden’s theological method, see Eric Landstrom, “Thomas Oden’s Paleo-Orthodoxy.”
+For a description of Oden’s theological method, see Eric Landstrom, “Thomas Oden’s Paleo-Orthodoxy.”

 J. Rodman Williams, Renewal Theology: Systematic Theology